work

 graduate school research:

 • My new project explores efforts to collect vital statistics for the 1890 U.S. Census.
+I presented a working version of this research at the 2025 Midwest Junto for the History of Science and will share an updated version at SHOT 2025.

 • At the May 2023 International Conference on Computer Ethics: Philosophical Enquiry, I presented a paper on medical scribes and their role in salvaging the utility of electronic health records.
 I also presented this research in October 2023 at the Leibniz AILab’s Trustworthy AI Lab.